cockroachlabs/workshop_labs/CC-FreeTier/CDC-NOT_READY.md

 # READ BEFORE PROCEEDING!
-# Current free tier config do not allow outbound connections
+# NOTE: Current free tier config do not allow outbound connections
-# This tutorial will be updated when CDC is configurable in free tier
+# NOTE: Schema Registry with Confluent Cloud is not currently supported with CDC (cannot pass basic auth creds for SR)

-# Setting up CDC with AVRO using CockroachDB Cloud and Confluent Cloud
+# Setting up CDC with CockroachDB Cloud and Confluent Cloud

 ## Overview
 Kafka is one of the most popular choice to pipeline database changefeed for multiple consumers.
 We will look at steps to connect CockroachDB Cloud changefeed to Confluent Cloud.